xforcered/wubblegum/README.md

 ### Example
-To enumerate CLA, Files by name using the included RID wordlist, INS with autoprune, and card data from the first card reader in verbose mode:
+To enumerate CLA, Files by name using the included RID wordlist, INS with autoprune, and card data from the first card reader in verbose mode, saving to `card1.state`:
-`python3 ./wubblegum.py --enumerate c fn i d --wordlist rid_list.txt --ins-auto-prune -v`
+`python3 ./wubblegum.py --enumerate c fn i d --wordlist rid_list.txt --ins-auto-prune -v -s card1.state`